MaazOmair0815/dp-203-azure-data-engineer/Instructions/Labs/18-Ingest-stream-synapse.md

     ```

 8. Use the **&#9655; Run** button to run the SQL query and view the results, which show the quantity of each product ordered in five-second periods.

-8. Return to the browser tab containing the Azure Portal and use the **&#128454; Stop** button to stop the Stream Analytics job and wait for the notification that the Stream Analytics job has stopped successfully.
+9. Return to the browser tab containing the Azure Portal and use the **&#128454; Stop** button to stop the Stream Analytics job and wait for the notification that the Stream Analytics job has stopped successfully.

-## Delete Azure resources

-If you've finished exploring Azure Stream Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.

-1. Close the Azure Synapse Studio browser tab and return to the Azure portal.
-2. On the Azure portal, on the **Home** page, select **Resource groups**.
-3. Select the **dp203-*xxxxxxx*** resource group containing your Azure Synapse, Event Hubs, and Stream Analytics resources (not the managed resource group).
-4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
-5. Enter the **dp203-*xxxxxxx*** resource group name to confirm you want to delete it, and select **Delete**.

-    After a few minutes, the resources created in this exercise will be deleted.
+   **You have successfully completed the lab**